Orange station (California): Service

 Rail connections to Los Angeles, the Inland Empire, and Northern San Diego County are provided by the Metrolink regional commuter rail network.
 The Metrolink platform is situated adjacent to the former Santa Fe depot in the downtown Historic District, which is also home to an Orange County Transportation Authority (OCTA) bus station.
 The former Santa Fe mainline links the cities of Los Angeles, Riverside, and San Diego via a junction north of the station.

 Hours and frequency

 Bus docks

+The station has three bus docks: